 Vegetarian Barbie only buys food from locally sourced producers… Marijuana Farm Barbie patrols the perimeter of her property in a JLTV.

 American Barbie spent a fun-filled New Year’s Eve with Ken in Times Square… Canadian Barbie pointed out Ursa Major in the night sky to her orphaned bear cub – and apologized.

 Our friend, the snail, need never pack

 For all it owns is on its back

 Emerging when they feel the need

-To partake in an evening feed
+To partake in a nightly feed

 We mock the snail, its sluggish pace